zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_My5g-RANTester.md

 ```

 ## 5. Deploying OAI 5g Core Network
-* We will use same wrapper script for docker-compose that used for previous tutorials to set up 5gcn with `UPF-VPP`.
-Use help option to check how to use this wrapper script.
+* We will use the same wrapper script for docker-compose that was used for previous tutorials to set up 5gcn with `UPF-VPP`.
+Use the --help option to check how to use this wrapper script.

 ``` shell
 docker-compose-host $: python3 ./core-network.py --type start-basic-vpp --scenario 1 --capture /tmp/oai/vpp-upf-my5g/vpp-upf-my5g.pcap